rust-lang/rust-forge/src/chat/zulip.md

 ## Topics

-One of these is attached to every message within a given stream (these are the subdivisions within streams).
+A topic is attached to every message within a given stream (these are the subdivisions within streams).
 Topics are generally transient, and live for as long as there is active discussion on a topic.
 Thinking of topics like email subjects is helpful.